How Ashland High senior project became public art!

 She loved creating art and decided it would make an interesting and enjoyable senior project.
 Little did she know what she was getting into.

 Dan’s Shoe Repair opened here in 2003, when Dan Shulters moved from Corvallis to Ashland.
 The shoe repair shop is now run by Jerry Carpenter under the name Ye Olde Cobbler Shoppe.
 Jerry co-owned a cobbler shop for many years in the Midwest, but had to leave the partnership.
 Not long after, on a below-freezing spring day, he complained to his sister about the 10-degree temperature and said he wanted to live somewhere warmer.
-Five minutes later, his sister called him back to say she looked online and found Dan’s Shoe Repair for sale in a small town in Oregon.
+Five minutes later, his sister called him back to say she looked online and found Dan’s Shoe Repair listed to be given for free in a small town in Oregon.
 Jerry told me he looked up the temperature in Ashland that day and it was 70 degrees!
 That convinced him to check it out.
-He flew out to Ashland, clicked with Dan and bought the business a couple days later.
-It was a win-win.
-Jerry is happy with his choice, and selling the shop freed Dan to fulfill his dream and move full-time to Malawi.
+He flew out to Ashland, clicked with Alise and Dan, and bought the lease and equipment for $50.00 a couple days later (just three days before everything would have been taken to the dump!).
+It was a WIN-WIN, plus it kept Alise and Dan from losing their reputations and breaking their lease.
+Jerry enjoys his new shoe repair business in Ashland.
+Selling the shop allowed Dan and Alise, who moved to Malawi in May 2018, to return on time.
 Dan’s story is described in brief at the end of this article.

 The original brick building now has a less than perfect stucco exterior.
 When it was painted a few years ago, Dan decided to leave some of the exposed brick visible.
 To me, that choice adds to the charm of the exterior.